 Attach to process

 For C/C++ applications, you can attach to a process with GDB on Windows, LLDB on macOS, and both GDB and LLDB on Linux.
-When applicable, debuggers for other languages (e.g., Python debugger or Swift LLDB) can be used as well.
+When applicable, debuggers for other languages (for example, Python debugger or Swift LLDB) can be used as well.

 Prerequisites for Ubuntu